freeCodeCamp/freeCodeCamp/guide/english/d3/index.md

 ![D3.js Logo](https://i2.wp.com/pbiswas101.files.wordpress.com/2018/07/d3.jpg?w=312&h=161)

-**D3.js** helps you visualize data by combining powerful visualization and interaction techniques with a data-driven approach to DOM manipulation.
+**D3.js** Helps you visualize data by combining powerful visualization and interaction techniques with a data-driven approach to DOM manipulation.
 It also provides full capabilities of modern browsers by designing the right visual interface for your data.

 **D3.js** version 1.0.0 was released back in 18 February 2011.